FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 \
 1: CosmPSPy:

+The example for how to use the code can be found in

 To install the PYTHON package 'CosmPSPy', the users can simply download the 'PSestFun.py' and 'PSmodFun.py' from

 https://github.com/FeiQin-cosmologist/Galaxy_Power_Spectrum/tree/main/CosmPSPy/Code